JuliaHealth/OMOPVocabMapper.jl/README.md

 ## How to use OmopVocabMapper
-1. Clone the repo to your local machine
+1. Clone the repo to your local machine folder
-2.
+2. open the icd_codes.csv (It is a blank file with first row indicating columns ICD, system, ICD_string, phecode_string, category_num, category) file from the repo folder and add the ICD codes you want to map to OMOP in the